microsoft/vsts-cordova-tasks/docs/secure-certs.md

 3. At this point you can opt to add these two files directly to source control or add an extra layer of security by encrypting them first. **See the next section for details on this step.**

-4. Next, go to VSO / TFS and open up your Xcode or Cordova build definition and go to the **Variables** tab.
+4. Next, go to VSTS / TFS and open up your Xcode or Cordova build definition and go to the **Variables** tab.
 Here we will enter password for the .p12 file:

     - **P12_PWD**: Password to the unencrypted .p12 file. *Be sure to click the "lock" icon.* This will secure your password and obscure it in all logs.